-Art is a big part of our classroom and a big part of our Holidays Around The World adventure!
-For each country, we do a craft or art project to represent some aspect of the country and how they celebrate Christmas.
+Art is a big part of our classroom and our Holidays Around The World adventure!
+We do a craft or art project for each country to represent some aspect of the country and how they celebrate Christmas.
 (NOTE: these are NOT included in our creation but can be found on a blog post linked below!)

 For more Holidays Around The World craft ideas, check out this post:

 Holidays Around The World: Food

 We also use food to celebrate Holidays Around The World.
 For the food, we take two approaches.
 As much as possible, we use authentic food from each country: tamales from Mexico, panotonne from Italy, etc. The other approach uses food and snacks to represent parts of the culture.
 For example, Swiss Cake Rolls are yule logs, Christmas Tree cakes for Germany, chocolate cake for Buche de noel from France, and crab dip for seafood.
 (We do include some recipes and snack ideas in our Holidays Around The World creation!)

 This is another great time to involve families.
 I send home a note explaining what we’re doing and asking if anyone wants to contribute food.
 We’ve had homemade King cake, banana pudding, and rice pudding.
 Families love being involved, and this is the perfect way to have families contribute to the classroom.